 The cars in the installation have been painted various colors over the years, and today visitors are welcome to grab a can of spray paint and add their own embellishments.

 Before Eisenhower established the Interstate Highway system that we all roar down today, the most efficient way to drive cross country was to take Route 66.
 2,448 miles long, stretching from Chicago to Santa Monica, CA, Route 66 was a major route taken by road trippers and travelers.
 Amarillo has preserved the feel of this iconic piece of America’s past with the Route 66 Historic District.
 This 13-block neighborhood features more than 60 antique shops, boutiques, and local landmarks such as The Natatorium and the San Jacinto Fire Station.

 See the second largest canyon in the U.S., Palo Duro.
 You’ll be greeted there by jaw-dropping rock formations, sloping cliffs glowing orange in the sunlight, and rugged valleys covered in mesquite and cottonwood trees.

 If you work your way to the bottom of the canyon, you’ll discover The Trading Post, where you can dine and grab a bite to fuel your further exploration.

 No Matter Your Plans

-Whatever you decide to see or do in Amarillo, be careful driving to get there.
+Be careful driving to get there, whatever you decide to see or do in Amarillo.
 Without question, the driving environment here can pose some real traffic challenges.
 Consider taking a defensive driving course to make sure you get to your “whatever” safely.